danlunt1976/UM_Bristol/BC5_running.md

 ## Creating an account

 There are instructions on how to get an account [here](https://docs.isambard.ac.uk/user-documentation/tutorials/setup/).
-In brief, login at the [BriCS portal](https://portal.isambard.ac.uk/) via "University Login (MyAccessID)".
+In brief, go to the [BriCS portal](https://portal.isambard.ac.uk/) and choose the identify provider "University Login (MyAccessID)".
 If this is your first time, choose the same linux username as you have on the BRIDGE machines, i.e. your UoB username, and accept the terms and conditions.
 Note that on BC5, your username will actually be in the form USER.PROJECT .
-For example, mine is ggdjl.b55
+For example, mine is ggdjl.b55  .
+As such, ~ggdjl will not work, it has to be ~ggdjl.b55

 ## Logging in